 Each artisan thus has his own home/workshop.
 He buys materials from his local Estate or from a market which is collectively controlled by the members of the particular trade that supplies them.
 He sells his produce through a market controlled by its own specialist trade.

 This artisanic economy is based on local markets which are confined to a single anthropological community.
 It therefore works because all the buyers and sellers know each other personally.
-All trading activities are fully visible to the whole community which guarantees product quality and trading integrity through natural social and moral forces.
+All trading activities are fully visible to the whole community, within which product quality and trading integrity are guaranteed through natural social and moral forces.